From Axon Damage to Disease: Common Pathways in Neurodegeneration

 Understanding fundamental differences between vulnerable and resilient populations of spinal motor neurons in disease

-We are individually profiling transcriptomes of spinal-cord motor neurons in healthy mice and disease models to track the transcriptomic alterations such cells undergo during disease progression.
-This year, we published a single-cell transcriptomic atlas of adult mouse spinal motor neurons [Reference 1].
+We are individually profiling transcriptomes of spinal-cord motor neurons in healthy mice and disease models to track the transcriptomic alterations that such cells undergo during disease progression.
+Last year, we published a single-cell transcriptomic atlas of adult mouse spinal motor neurons [Reference 1].
 Previously, very few spinal motor neurons (MNs) had been resolved at the single-cell level, both because they are relatively rare among all spinal cells, and because they do not survive single-cell isolation protocols well.
 Our success relied on two strategies: (1) enriching for spinal MNs using a Chat-Cre line; and (2) capturing single nuclei, which are more robust than whole cells.
 We were able to collect single-nucleus RNA sequencing data from 16,000 cholinergic nuclei, define the full heterogeneity of these neurons at the single-cell level, and provide a comprehensive transcriptomic description of the lower MNs that selectively degenerate in ALS and other motor neuron diseases.
 We observed three main classes of skeletal MNs: alpha, gamma, and a third type potentially corresponding to beta MNs.
 Within each skeletal MN class, we identified previously uncharacterized subtypes corresponding to anatomical and functional specializations.
-The data from this study can be browsed at http://www.spinalcordatlas.org and will soon also be available at https://seqseek.ninds.nih.gov.
+The data from this study can be browsed at www.spinalcordatlas.org and will soon also be available at seqseek.ninds.nih.gov.

 - Alkaslasi MR, Piccus ZE, Silberberg H, Chen L, Zhang Y, Petros TJ, Le Pichon CE.
 Single nucleus RNA-sequencing defines unexpected diversity of cholinergic neuron types in the adult mouse spinal cord.
 Nat Commun 2021;12:2471.